Subscribe To This Site's Feed

 6 plastic cups

 Prepare the chocolate pudding as per directions on the box.
 Set aside.
-Crumble the oreo cookies about 4 at a time and fill the bottom of each plastic cup.
+Crumble the Oreo cookies about 4 at a time and fill the bottom of each plastic cup.

 Next pour chocolate pudding over the Oreo cookie crumbles.
 Then crumble about 2 more Oreo cookies on top of the chocolate pudding.
 Add more chocolate pudding for the next layer.
-Then crumble 1 oreo cookie for the final layer.
+Then crumble 1 Oreo cookie for the final layer.

 Then get your gummy worms and decorate the top of the fun dessert.
 If you like, add whipped cream on top and sprinkle more Oreo cookie crumbs on top.
 Make these for your friends and enjoy eating them.